 Gets the current size of the entire window in pixels, not counting horizontal and vertical margins.
 (On Unix, this size does not include a title bar or borders for a frame/dialog.)
 See also get-client-size.

 The geometry is returned as two values: width and height (in pixels).

 '''

+See also reflow-container.

-(send a-window get-width) \rightarrow dimension-integer?
+(send a-window get-width) → dimension-integer?

 '''

 Returns the window's current total width (in pixels).